-Taking a leap of faith (and buying a Scottish castle) was our right move
+Taking a punt on a Scottish castle was our right move

 Like many of us, Kim and Maria often found themselves browsing Rightmove.
 But, while most of us only dream about selling up and setting up home in one of the many castles that can be found for sale around the UK, this pair did what the majority never do and actually bought one.